RobinWitt/RobinWitt/README.md

 # Welcome to my profile!

 My name is **Robin** and I'm based in *Leipzig*.
 My favourite activity is bouldering, which I started in 2019.
-But I really got sucked into it 2021 when I was watching competitions and began to train.
+But I really got into it 2021 when I was watching competitions and began to train.
 This year I went to *Innsbruck* to watch the Boulder&Lead World Cup live.
 It was very inspiring to see the athletes in person.

 #### If you haven't heard of bouldering yet, you might want to check out [this video](https://www.youtube.com/watch?v=u8F11DGPggs). ####